SyerRodrigues/Economia/README.md

-# Economia
+# Economic
-Códigos usados em cadeiras do curso de Ciências Econômicas da UFPE
+Codes used in courses in the Economic Sciences course at UFPE